daltomi/xrunit/README.md

 ### Support

-I use ArtixLinux, and the project is designed for it.
+I use Artix Linux, and the project is designed for it.

-If you use another distribution you can experiment with the preprocessor directives and always compile in debug mode.
+If you use another distribution you can experiment with the preprocessor directives, always compile in debug mode.